mamift/redbean4laravel5provider/README.md

 	Dotenv::load(__DIR__.'/../');

 Also you must configure a default .env file in both Laravel and Lumen with database connection settings.
-As a minimum you must have:
+As a minimum you must have the following settings configured:

-	DB_CONNECTION=mysql
+	DB_CONNECTION=
-	DB_HOST=localhost
+	DB_HOST=
-	DB_DATABASE=lumen
+	DB_DATABASE=
-	DB_USERNAME=lumen
+	DB_USERNAME=
-	DB_PASSWORD=lumen1
+	DB_PASSWORD=

 ### How to install